How to Grow Star Anise | Care and Growing Star Anise

 Choosing the Right Pot

 You need not worry if you don’t have an extensive garden.
 Star Anise does pretty well in pots.
-Start the seeds in a 12-14 inches pot.
-Transplant it to one size bigger pot once you find the roots spreading out of the drainage hole.
+Start the seeds in a 12-14-inches pot.
+Transplant it to a bigger pot once you find the roots spreading out of the drainage hole.

 Requirements for Growing Star Anise